Haefliger's differentiable cohomology: Generalization: Haefliger cohomology

 The notion of flat Cartan groupoid (and related notions) also shows up when dealing with the ``almost" version of geometric structures.
 Here are two illustrations of ``almost" structures that may be useful to have in mind: \begin{itemize} \item while symplectic structures on a manifold $M$ are non-degenerate 2-forms that are closed, almost symplectic structures are obtained when giving up the closedness condition; \item while complex structures on $M$ may be interpreted as morphisms $J: TM\to TM$ with $J^{2}= -\textrm{Id}$ and for which the Nijenhuis tensor $\mathcal{N}_J$ vanishes, almost complex structures give up on the last condition. \end{itemize}

 While the notion of $\Gamma$-structure encompasses many of the standard geometric structures, the notion of ``almost $\Gamma$-structure" appears as a very unifying general concept.
-When $\Gamma$ is transitive, one can express everything in terms of principal group bundles; under some assumptions on $\Gamma$, one ends up with the classical notions of $G$ structure (see, for example,~\cite{STERNBERG}) and (almost) integrable $G$-structure.
+When $\Gamma$ is transitive, the theory admits an equivalent formulation in terms of principal group bundles; in fact, under some assumptions on $\Gamma$, one ends up with the classical notions of $G$-structure (see, for example,~\cite{STERNBERG}) and (almost) integrable $G$-structure.
 In general one needs to appeal to groupoids and one discovers the notion of flat Cartan groupoid $(\Sigma, \CC)$ from Definition \ref{defn:Cartan-groupoid} and $(\Sigma, \CC)$-structure that we recall below.
-Indeed, the notion of ``flat Cartan'' is implicit in~\cite{Francesco}, to which we refer for more details on ``almost structures''.
+Indeed, the notion of ``flat Cartan'' is implicit in~\cite{FRANCESCO}, to which we refer for more details on ``almost structures''.